deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 {{< /button >}}

 #### Why does it matter?
-Shifted Rotray position embeddING (STRING) significantly improves the effective context length of large language models by addressing the left-skewed frequency distribution of relative positions, achieving state-of-the-art results for open-source LLMs.
+This paper investigates why the effective context length of large language models (LLMs) is often much shorter than their training length.
+The authors find that this is due to a left-skewed distribution of relative positions during pretraining, meaning the model is undertrained on long-range dependencies.
+They propose STRING, a training-free method that shifts well-trained position embeddings to improve performance on long-context tasks, achieving state-of-the-art results for open-source LLMs.
 #### Key Takeaways

 {{< alert "star" >}}
-{{< typeit speed=10 lifeLike=true >}} STRING dramatically improves the performance of LLMs on long-context benchmarks without additional training. {{< /typeit >}}
+{{< typeit speed=10 lifeLike=true >}} The effective context length of LLMs is limited by a left-skewed position frequency distribution during pretraining, hindering long-range dependency modeling. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=1000 lifeLike=true >}} The left-skewed frequency distribution of relative positions in LLMs hinders their ability to utilize longer contexts effectively. {{< /typeit >}}
+{{< typeit speed=10 startDelay=1000 lifeLike=true >}} STRING, a training-free method, significantly improves LLM performance on long-context tasks by shifting position embeddings to utilize frequently trained positions. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=2000 lifeLike=true >}} STRING achieves state-of-the-art results for open-source LLMs, even surpassing some commercial models in performance. {{< /typeit >}}
+{{< typeit speed=10 startDelay=2000 lifeLike=true >}} STRING establishes new state-of-the-art results for open-source LLMs on popular long-context benchmarks, even surpassing some commercial models. {{< /typeit >}}
 {{< /alert >}}

 ------